Damköhler numbers: Derivation for decomposition of a single species

-As can be seen, as the Damköhler number increases the other term must decrease.
+As can be seen, as the Damköhler number increases, the other term must decrease.
 The ensuing polynomial can be solved and the conversion for the rule of thumb Damköhler numbers found.
 Alternatively, one can graph the expressions and see where they intersect with the line given by the inverse Damköhler number to see the solution for conversion.
 In the plot below, the y-axis is the inverse Damköhler number and the x-axis the conversion.
-The rule-of-thumb Damköhler numbers have been placed as dashed horizontal lines.
+The rule-of-thumb inverse Damköhler numbers have been placed as dashed horizontal lines.